anicma/the-zoo-york-times/README.md

 # The Zoo York Times

 ## New York Times article clone.

-This repository contains a clone of an article page from [the New York Times site.](https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html) In this project we used:
+This repository contains a clone of an article page from [the New York Times site.](https://www.nytimes.com/2014/03/18/science/space/detection-of-waves-in-space-buttresses-landmark-theory-of-big-bang.html) In this project, made for the Microverse Program, we used:

  - Advanced CSS selectors.
  - Grid